VirgilSecurity/virgil-sdk-javascript/quickstart.md

 var virgil = new Virgil("%ACCESS_TOKEN%");
 ```

-## Use Case
-**Secure any data end to end**: users need to securely exchange information (text messages, files, audio, video etc) while enabling both in transit and at rest protection.

-- Application generates public and private key pairs using Virgil Crypto library and use Virgil Keys service to enable secure end to end communications:
-    - public key on Virgil Public Keys Service;
-    - private key on Virgil Private Keys Service or locally.
-- Sender's information is encrypted in Virgil Crypto Library with the recipient’s public key.
-- Sender's encrypted information is signed with his private key in Virgil Crypto Library.
-- Application securely transfers the encrypted data, sender's digital signature and UDID to the recipient without any risk to be revealed.
-- Application on the recipient's side verifies that the signature of transferred data is valid using the signature and sender’s public key in Virgil Crypto Library.
-- Received information is decrypted with the recepient's private key using Virgil Crypto Library.
-- Decrypted data is provided to the recipient.

 ## Step 1.
 Create and Publish the Keys
-First we are generating the keys and publishing them to the Public Keys Service where they are available in an open access for other users (e.g. recipient) to verify and encrypt the data for the key owner.
+First a mail exchange application is generating the keys and publishing them to the Public Keys Service where they are available in an open access for other users (e.g. recipient) to verify and encrypt the data for the key owner.

 The following code example creates a new public/private key pair.